SELECTION OF QUESTIONS AND ANSWERS

 First of all, why do you do all these things?

 Is it to overcome illness, or to have good health, or to be combat efficient?
-If your reasons are like the ones above, except if your qigong practice is correct, you are unlikely to have the desired result.
+You are unlikely to have the desired result.
 You are wasting your time, and you may derive harmful side-effects.
+It is more economical if you seek a master or at least a competent instructor.

 Not only I but also all genuine masters would not reveal the training methods of such advanced arts to strangers over the internet.
 There are two good reasons.